OwenGriere/Analyse_phenotypique/readme.md

 - analyse.py which generate the csv usefull for the creation of the Manhattan plot and calculate also the p-value of a Student test for all variants

-- Plot.py use the concatanated csv to plot the Manhattan plot and return an other csv with only the signifiant variants
+- Plot.py use the concatanated csv to plot the Manhattan plot and return an other txt with only the signifiant variants

 - PROCESS.nf is a nextflow script which parallelizes the execution by the differents files in our case : 4 parallelizations but 22 in a full human genome (without XY)

+- camemberg.py return a camembert plot showing the distribution of type of generated ORF for uTIS and type of variation for variants in UTR 5'

+## configuration folder

+Contains 2 configuration files :

+- analyse.config is the nextflow config file which needed the working directory for the execution (is this directory you must have a data folder with the txt data)
+- process.conf is the PROCESS.sh config file. it contains the working directory (same of previously), the path for the nextflow config file and the path for the MORFEE tab

 ## PROCESS.sh